draeician/ol/README.md

 ### Configuration Management

-You can set default models and temperatures using CLI commands:
+You can set default models, temperatures, and hosts using CLI commands:

 ```bash
 # Set default text model